Galician language: Orthography

 The current official Galician orthography is guided by the "Normas ortográficas e morfolóxicas do Idioma Galego" (NOMIGa), first introduced in 1982, by the Royal Galician Academy (RAG), based on a report by the Instituto da Lingua Galega (ILG).
 These norms were not accepted by some sectors desiring a norm closer to modern Portuguese (see reintegrationism).
 In July 2003, the Royal Galician Academy modified the language normative to admit and promote some archaic Galician-Portuguese forms conserved in modern Portuguese, merging the NOMIG and the main proposals of the moderate sectors of reintegrationism; the resulting orthography is used by the vast majority of media, cultural production and virtually all official matters including education.

-There still exists a reintegrationist movement that opts for the use of writing systems that range from adapted to whole Portuguese orthography.
+The reintegrationist movement opts for the use of writing systems that range from adapted to whole Portuguese orthography.

 Acute accent

 Syllabic stress is significant in Galician.
 One syllable in each word receives primary stress.
 The syllable receiving the primary stress can generally be identified by the spelling of the word according to the language's rules of orthography.
-In cases where the stress is not at the default location indicated by the spelling, an acute accent (´) is placed over the main vowel of the stressed syllable, as in paspallás ('quail'), móbil ('mobile'), and cárcere ('jail', 'gaol').
+In cases where the stress is not at the default location indicated by the spelling, an acute accent (´) is placed over the main vowel of the stressed syllable, as in paspalhás or paspallás ('quail'), móbil ('mobile'), and cárcere ('jail', 'gaol').

 The acute accent has some other functions.
-Sometimes it shows that adjacent vowels represent separate syllables rather than a diphthong, as in aínda ('yet').
+Sometimes it shows that adjacent vowels represent separate syllables rather than a diphthong.
 Acute accents are written on top of upper- as well as lower-case letters: Óscar.
-An acute accent may also be used to distinguish between two words that are otherwise homonyms, as in the case of cómpre ('it is necessary') and compre ('to buy').
+An acute accent may also be used to distinguish between two words that are otherwise homonyms.